ua-gist-open-source/vm-test/README.md

 # VM Test

 ## Directions
-0. Clone this repo to your local computer using GitHub Desktop.
+0. Clone this repo to your local computer using GitHub Desktop and make a new branch named `vm`

 1. Download and install [Bitvise SSSH Client Installer](https://www.bitvise.com/ssh-client-download).